rameyer/SEDmaker/README.md

 ### Installing SEDmaker

-Provided you have the right Python (3.6) with distutils build, and the numpy and matplotlib, this should be as easy as:
+Provided you have the right Python (3.6) with the distutils build, and updated numpy and matplotlib packages, this should be as easy as:

 ```
 $ git clone https://github.com/rameyer/SEDmaker